charanteja-7/github-profile-viewer/README.md

 # github-profile-viewer
-Enter your username to view your github stats
+Enter your username to view your github profile card.